 Of the service area declared during the inauguration, only 1,873 hectares were firmed-up for irrigation, of which 855 hectares were operational.

-Also, a 2016 study conducted by researchers from the Philippine Institute for Development Studies (PIDS) were able to identify technical issues in the construction and operation of BPIS, These include siltation, canal-related problems, the high operation cost of the pump, and difficulties with the machines and equipment.
+Also, a 2016 study conducted by researchers from the Philippine Institute for Development Studies (PIDS) identified technical issues in the construction and operation of BPIS.
+The findings cited siltation, canal-related problems, the high operation cost of the pump, and difficulties with the machines and equipment.

 According to Utrera, parts of the Main Canal and Lateral Canal D are the only lined (cemented) portions of the irrigation when the contractor turned over the project for operation.
-He said it was only recently that they pave most of the eight lateral canals, and resolved the majority of the construction defects such as wrongly positioned turnouts and gates, along with inappropriate canal elevations.
+He said the paving of most of the eight lateral canals was relatively recent.
+They have also resolved the majority of the construction defects, such as wrongly positioned turnouts and gates, along with inappropriate canal elevations.

 The acting operations head explained the refusal of farmers to give up part of their land for the canals and service roads is among the reasons they failed to realize the designed area.
 Sta.
-Catalina in particular, he said, chose not to be included because they prefer planting high-value crops that do not demand much water, cultivating rice only during the rainy season.
+Catalina in particular, he said, preferred planting high-value crops that do not demand much water, cultivating rice only during the rainy season.

-He also cited that many were also reluctant to use the irrigation because of the prohibitive cost when the project was constructed and started its operation.
-Prior to the passage of the Free Irrigation Law in 2018, the BPIS fee was P5,600/hectare on the wet season and P7,500/hectare during the dry season.
+He said many were reluctant to use the irrigation due to the prohibitive cost when the facility started operating.
+Before the passage of the Free Irrigation Law in 2018, the BPIS fee was P5,600/hectare on the wet season and P7,500/hectare during the dry season.

 A tale told twice